Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: Lorentz-covariant Canonical Formulation

-From which we, using \eqref{JR_i} and \eqref{JR}, can conclude that the last brackets in each row vanish weakly.
-By explicit computations, in direct analogy to the ones in the metric formulation (see \cite{Khoury:2011ay} Appendix A), the remaining brackets can be computed,
+From this, using \eqref{JR_i} and \eqref{JR}, we can conclude that the last brackets in each row vanish weakly.
+By explicit computations--in direct analogy with the ones in the metric formulation--(see \cite{Khoury:2011ay} Appendix A), the remaining brackets can be computed,

 where $\Rcal^i = \gamma^{ij}\Rcal_j$.
-The above brackets are all proportional to $\Rcal$ and $\Rcal_i$, and are thus weakly zero, implying that \eqref{R_dot} and \eqref{Ri_dot} both vanish weakly without implying any further constraints, halting the Dirac–Bergmann algorithm.
+The above brackets are all proportional to $\Rcal$ and $\Rcal_i$, and are thus weakly zero.
+This implyies that \eqref{R_dot} and \eqref{Ri_dot} both vanish weakly without implying any further constraints, thereby halting the Dirac–Bergmann algorithm.

 The brackets \eqref{J_brackets} and \eqref{diff_alg} form a first-class algebra which, written in terms of the smeared operators \eqref{Lorentz_gen} and,

 takes the form,